alifanov/youtube-transcript-to-obsidian/README.md

 # youtube-transcript-to-obsidian
 Firefox plugin to import all opening YouTube video to Obsidian vault with transcription

+**Important**: the plugin is active development, please keep in mind

+## Install

+## Configuration

+Upate constants.jsn for your settings

 ## Usage

 Open any YouTube video